History of our Founding

 The New School Montessori Center was founded in June of 1984 starting with a small Children’s House classroom in Raleigh.
-In the same year, the school became affiliated with the American Montessori Society (AMS) and acquired its non-profit, 501(c)(3) status.
+In the same year, the school became affiliated with the American Montessori Society (AMS) and acquired its non-profit 501(c)(3) status.

 In conjunction with the school, The New School also developed the area’s leading Montessori teacher education.
-As both the school’s and the training center’s popularity grew, we needed to relocate to two larger properties, one converted from a house and the other a small church.
+As both the school’s and the training center’s popularity grew, we needed to relocate to two larger properties, one converted from a house and the other from a small church.

 Once again, we soon outgrew these properties, and in 1999 the school decided to create a purpose-built facility on Sunset Lake Road, a beautiful six-acre wooded lot with an excellent location for many surrounding communities.

 The building was ambitious with a planned capacity of over 200 students, which reflected a significant increase in enrollment.
 During this period of time, the school changed leadership and committed to solely focus on developing the school as a separate entity from the training center.
 Ultimately, our ambition was well-founded as the school once again reached maximum capacity.

 In the fall of 2014, The New School entered its next phase of expansion as it re-launched its Montessori Adolescent Program.
 To accommodate this additional classroom, the school installed an additional room behind the main building.

 This was an amazing venture that has proven immensely successful.
 For more information on the status of our Montessori Adolescent Program (MAP), please visit the MAP web page.

 As our elementary and Montessori Adolescent Program both surpass our space capacity, the school is now looking to acquire a second property.